 Just as Yahuwah our God is ONE, so His Spirit and His Word are ONE!

-Excerpted from an article by Grace Lucille at Grace on Purpose.
+Excerpted from an article by my friend and fellow believer, Grace Lucille.

 - The Holy Spirit Will Guide You Into All Truth – learning three essential facts about the personal guidance of the Holy Spirit